CurvesHub/DezibotDebugInterface/README.md

   - Provides the following methods/events:
     - `JoinSession`
       - Invoked by a Client to join a session with the specified ID
-      - The Client can specify a `continueSession` parameter to decide weather to receive updates for the session
+      - The Client can specify a `continueSession` parameter to decide wether to receive updates for the session or not
     - `DezibotUpdated`
       - Invoked by the Backend when a Dezibot sends new data or a Client joins a session
       - Sends the latest dezibot to the client(s)